No Mere Mortal: Vincent Price and Michael Jackson’s Thriller

-But if you’re under the age of 40 or so, you probably remember Vincent Price best for one of his shortest works: the eerie rap on Michael Jackson’s hit single “Thriller.”
-To commemorate the anniversary of Vincent Price’s death on October 25, 1993, we bring you 10 facts about his "thrilling" work on one of pop music's most iconic songs.
+But if you're under the age of 40 or so, you probably remember Price best for one of his shortest works: the eerie rap on Michael Jackson's hit single "Thriller."
+To commemorate the anniversary of Price's death Oct.
+25, 1993, we bring you 10 facts about his "thrilling" work on one of pop music's most iconic songs.

-1. “Thriller” was written for Michael Jackson by songwriter Rod Temperton, who originally titled the song “Starlight” (with the hook “Starlight, starlight sun” instead of “Thriller, thriller night”).
-After settling on a horror-show theme for the song, Temperton envisioned, in his own words, “a talking section at the end,” but he couldn’t figure out where to go with the idea.
+1. "Thriller" was written for Michael Jackson by songwriter Rod Temperton, who originally titled the song "Starlight" (with the hook "Starlight, starlight sun" instead of "Thriller, thriller night").
+After settling on a horror-show theme, Temperton envisioned, in his own words, "a talking section at the end," but he couldn't figure out where to go with the idea.

 2. Temperton finally narrowed down his "talking section" idea to a vocal provided by "somebody, a famous voice, in the horror genre."
 Peggy Lipton, who at the time was married to Jackson's producer Quincy Jones, knew Vincent Price and suggested him for the role.

-4. Once Vincent Price was booked and the song’s recording session scheduled, the rap still needed to be written.
-Temperton penned the rhyme in the taxi on the way to the studio for the recording session.
+4. Once Price was booked and the song's recording session scheduled, the rap still needed to be written.
+Temperton penned the rhyme in the taxi on the way to the studio.

 5. A recording engineer noted that while Price was delighted to contribute his vocals to the song, he was startled by the headphones when he arrived at the studio, never having used them before.
 When he reluctantly put them on, he jumped out of his chair in surprise upon hearing the funky music track he was to speak over.
 He ultimately needed a little help with his cues to speak over the music, but he ended up nailing it.

-7. You won’t necessarily hear Vincent Price’s voice when you listen to the song.
-If you purchased the 7” single, you were deprived of the rap and spooky laugh as the song had to be shortened.
+7. You won't necessarily hear Price's voice when you listen to the song.
+If you purchased the 7-inch single, you were deprived of his rap and spooky laugh as the song had to be shortened.

-8. In case all you’ve got is the 7” version, we present the text of Price’s masterful rap:
+8. In case all you've got is the 7-inch version, we present the text of Price's masterful rap:

 The midnight hour is close at hand